ATVOD: Legacy

 Although ATVOD ceased to exist at the end of 2015, attempts to further regulate on-demand services have continued.
 Provisions regarding the creation of an age-verification regulator and the blocking of non-compliant sites subsequently formed part of the Digital Economy Act 2017.
 However, the implementation of the proposed UK Internet age verification system was cancelled by the UK government in 2019.
 In May 2021, the government published the draft Online Safety Bill which applied a duty of care to all "user-to-user services" that allowed one user to encounter the content of another user.
 Addressing the House of Commons DCMS Select Committee, the Secretary of State, Rt.
 Hon.
 Oliver Dowden MP confirmed he would be happy to consider, during pre-legislative scrutiny of the Bill by a joint committee of both Houses of Parliament, a proposal to extend the scope of the duty of care to all commercial pornographic websites.
+In February 2022 the Digital Economy Minister, Chris Philp, announced that the bill would be amended to bring commercial pornographic websites within its scope.